ganbarodigital/ts-lib-servicemanager/README.md

 _Dependency injection_ solves this problem.
 The libraries and modules depend on shared interfaces, and your app passes in the actual utilities to use.
 These utilities normally come from a _dependency injection container_ (DI container for short), so that they get reused over and over rather than re-created.

+The question isn't if _dependency injection_ is good practice.
+It is.
+The question is: what kind of dependency injection suits you, your team, and your code base?

 ### Is An Alternative Better For You?

 There are other dependency injection libraries for TypeScript, and plenty of articles about how to write your own.
-The vast majority of these use `@decorators` to effectively create behaviour known as _auto-wiring_.
+The vast majority of these use `@decorators` to effectively emulate behaviour known as _auto-wiring_.

 You should definitely check them out.
 They might suit your needs better.

 ### The Case For The Service Locator Pattern

-Let's address this upfront.

 _ServiceManager_ is an implementation of the [service locator pattern](https://en.wikipedia.org/wiki/Service_locator_pattern).

 In brief, that means there's a central container that holds all the services.
-It's created once (when your app starts up), and then used over and over until your app shuts down.
+You create it once (when your app starts up), and then use it over and over until your app shuts down.

 (You _can_ have multiple DI containers.
 There's nothing in _ServiceManager_ to prevent that.
 In practice, we've never come across a reason to have more than one in your production app.)

 That means there's one place in your app to:

+* standardise how each service is created
 * find the list of available services
 * get a service that you need

 Having (for example) one place to go and get a Logger or a Database connection saves a lot of problems over the lifetime of an app.
-Any changes or maintenance needed? - only needs doing in the one place.
+Any changes or maintenance needed?
+That only needs doing in the one place.

 ### Isn't Service Locator An Anti-Pattern?

 You might have read [that the service locator is an anti-pattern, and should be avoided](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/).
 We're going to address that in this part of the README.

+Obviously, we don't agree :)

 That article is 10 years old (at the time of writing this README), and we believe that it doesn't stand up to widespread practical experience in the years since.
 The PHP Community - one of the largest programming communities on Earth - has been successfully and safely using service locator-based DI containers for the last 7+ years.